POSITION: Vice President, Development (Sylvia Weisz Women’s Philanthropy)

 POSITION SUMMARY:

-The Jewish Federation of Greater Los Angeles seeks a dynamic, articulate, and well-organized individual to lead our flourishing community of active and involved Jewish women.
 Reporting directly to the Senior Vice President, Development, the Vice President, Development will work to develop and support the Federation’s Sylvia Weisz Women’s Philanthropy (SWWP), seeking to build and sustain vibrant Federation communities.
-Personally responsible for the for the identification, cultivation, solicitation and stewardship of a portfolio of donors to the Annual Campaign, Strategic Philanthropy and Planned Giving.
-The Vice President, Development will work to deepen our donors’ involvement in and connection to the Federation, becoming one of their top philanthropic priorities.
-Create a leadership path for our donors within campaign and beyond.
+The Vice President, Development will be a collaborative and innovative leader with a deep understanding of and commitment to the mission, values, and goals of the Jewish Federation.
+They will be passionate about Women’s Philanthropy and crafting innovative and effective fundraising, relationship management, and community engagement strategies for the purpose of deepening our donors’ involvement in and connection to the Federation, making it one of their top philanthropic priorities.
+Create a leadership path for our donors within Women’s and beyond.
 Create buzz and momentum in the community about the Federation and bring new faces to our events.
 Leverage programming and events to generate greater interest in our work.
 Educate our donors about Federation’s mission and work.
-The VP, Development serves in a leadership role on the Development team, leading and mentoring colleagues, lay leaders and donors.
-Responsibilities include: Build and strengthen lay communities representing our Federation’s Sylvia Weisz Women’s Philanthropy as well as target populations within our community.
-The VP, Development will:

 DUTIES:

-- Work with the SR VP to help lead the Federation’s work with Federation’s Sylvia Weisz Women’s Philanthropy, including the planning of programs and fundraising events for SWWP (in partnership with our events team).
+• Strategize and collaborate with the Sr. VP to help lead the Federation’s work with Federation’s Sylvia Weisz Women’s Philanthropy, including the planning of programs and fundraising events for SWWP (in partnership with our events team).

-- Carry a portfolio of appropriately matched donors/prospects, including prospects to be re-engaged to support the General Annual Campaign and the Federation’s Strategic Philanthropy and Planned Giving efforts.
+• Personally manage a portfolio of up to 75 appropriately matched donors/prospects, including prospects to be re-engaged to support the General Annual Campaign and the Federation’s Strategic Philanthropy and Planned Giving efforts.

 ADDITIONAL DUTIES: